A51 Tarvin to Cheshire improvement scheme

 The project seeks to deliver a series of major junction and roundabout improvements that will see:

-- Changes to the road layout, widening, lane markings, restricting traffic movements at Hare Lane/Littleton Lane and better signage.
+- changes to the road layout, widening, lane markings, new controlled crossing-point at Hare Lane/Littleton Lane and better signage

 The project is expected to improve travel times and increase resilience and reliability of the highway network in the area.
 This indirectly supports regeneration and inward investment of the neighbouring areas, such as Chester Northgate and Chester Business Quarter.